elijahr/nim-ci/README.md

 #### `NIM_PROJECT_DIR`

 The path to the Nim project.
 Paths relative to the current working directory will be normalized into an absolute path.
 For example, if the working directory is `/home/travis`, a `NIM_PROJECT_DIR` of `foo` would become `/home/travis/foo` after running `source nim-ci.sh`.
-Default: the lowest directory in the working directory found containing a .nimble file, up to and including the working directory itself; for example, if both `/home/travis/foo/foo.nimble` and `/home/travis/extras/bar/bar.nimble` exist, `NIM_PROJECT_DIR` will default to `/home/travis/foo`.
+Default: the lowest directory in the working directory found containing a .nimble file, up to and including the working directory itself; for example, if both `/home/travis/foo/foo.nimble` and `/home/travis/extras/bar/bar.nimble` exist, `NIM_PROJECT_DIR` will default to `/home/travis/foo` because it is lower in the directory tree.

 #### `USE_CHOOSENIM`